Helsinki - Tallinn Ferry Guide 2024

 Tallink

 Tallink is an Estonian ferry company.
-Among the three abovementioned ferry companies, Tallink has the best and the most modern ferries operating between Helsinki and Tallinn.
-The ferries are also fast and a sail takes only 2 hours except for m/s Victoria I which is slower.
+Among the three abovementioned ferry companies, Tallink has the best and most modern ferries operating between Helsinki and Tallinn.
+The ferries are also fast, and a sail takes only 2 hours, except for m/s Victoria I, which is slower.

 M/s Victoria differs from other ferries by making overnight cruises.
-On the cruise, you can sleep on the ferry and then visit Tallinn for a few hours before the ferry leaves back to Helsinki.
+On the cruise, you can sleep on the ferry and visit Tallinn for a few hours before returning to Helsinki.
 Surprisingly, overnight cruises are often cheap because cruise ship companies assume that passengers spend on shopping and services on the ferry.
 The price depends on the cabin class.
-M/S Victoria I is not the newest ferry anymore but it has been renovated giving it a modern look.
+M/S Victoria I is not the newest ferry anymore, but it has been renovated, giving it a modern look.

-The other ferries of Tallink are much faster.
-M/S MyStar is a new ferry built in 2022 and M/S Megastar is a few years older but still modern.
+The other Tallink ferries are much faster.
+M/S MyStar is a new ferry built in 2022, and M/S Megastar is a few years older but still modern.

-Tallink Silja has departures every two hours during the day, so it provides flexible options for passengers.
-If you are not calculating every single cent, we recommend trying Tallink Silja, especially their newest ferry, m/s MyStar.
-It is the most modern ferry cruising between Helsinki and Tallinn.
+Tallink Silja departs every two hours during the day, providing flexible options for passengers.
+If you are not calculating every cent, we recommend trying Tallink Silja, especially their newest ferry, m/s MyStar.
+It is the most modern ferry service between Helsinki and Tallinn.

-M/S MyStar and m/s Megastar operate with natural gas so they are more environmentally friendly compared to the other ferries.
+M/S MyStar and m/s Megastar operate with natural gas, so they are more environmentally friendly than the other ferries.

-Tallink Silja has more modern ferries which also equates to more expensive tickets.
-A one-way ticket costs usually about 35 euros while the cheapest Helsinki to Tallinn ticket price is about 20 euros.
-The most affordable tickets are usually sold for the slowest ferry, m/s Victoria I. Consequently, the better and faster ferry you book, the more you need to pay.
+Tallink Silja has more modern ferries, which also means more expensive tickets.
+A one-way ticket usually costs about 35 euros, while the cheapest Helsinki to Tallinn ticket price is about 20 euros.
+The most affordable tickets are typically sold for the slowest ferry, m/s Victoria I. Consequently, the better and faster ferry you book, the more you need to pay.
 A return ticket becomes cheaper if you go and come back on the same day.

-Be aware that by the many ferry companies’ rules, it is prohibited to consume your drinks and food on the ferry.
-We recommend always availing of the ferries’ services.
-Cheap ferry tickets wouldn’t be possible without passengers spending onboard.
+Be aware that, according to the rules of many ferry companies, it is prohibited to consume drinks and food on the ferry.
+We recommend always using the ferries’ services.
+Cheap ferry tickets wouldn’t be possible without passengers spending money onboard.

 Viking Line

-Viking Line is a Finnish ferry company which operates normally only one ferry from Helsinki to Tallinn.
-The travel time is 2 and a half hours so the connection is a little slower compared to Tallink Silja.
-The ferry of Viking Line, Viking XPRS, has connections two times per day from Helsinki to Tallinn.
-Viking XPRS ferry is not as new as the newest ferries of Tallink Silja but it is still modern and in good condition.
+Viking Line is a Finnish ferry company that operates typically only one ferry from Helsinki to Tallinn.
+The travel time is two and a half hours, so the connection is slightly slower than Tallink Silja.
+The Viking Line ferry, Viking XPRS, has connections two times per day from Helsinki to Tallinn.
+The Viking XPRS ferry is not as new as the newest ferries of Tallink Silja, but it is still modern and in good condition.

-In the summertime, also bigger cruise ships by Viking Line sail to Tallinn every day.
-Viking Cinderella sails to Tallinn and back every second day and on the other days, Gabriella does the same trip.
-These are slow cruise ships so a one-way journey takes more than 3 hours.
+In the summertime, bigger cruise ships by Viking Line sail to Tallinn daily.
+Viking Cinderella sails to Tallinn and back every second day, and Gabriella makes the same trip on other days.
+These are slow cruise ships, so a one-way journey takes over 3 hours.
 However, the ferries offer more and better amenities on board.
-Normally, they sail between Helsinki and Stockholm but in the summer, they make an extra trip to Tallinn while in Helsinki.
+Usually, they sail between Helsinki and Stockholm, but in the summer, they make an extra trip to Tallinn while in Helsinki.

-The price level of Viking Line may be slightly cheaper than Tallink Silja’s prices.
-One way ticket costs about 30 euros.
+Viking Line’s prices may be slightly cheaper than Tallink Silja’s.
+A one-way ticket costs about 30 euros.
 A return ticket costs about the same if you come back on the same day.
 Otherwise, it will cost more than 60 euros.
 As with all companies, weekends and the summer season are more expensive times to travel than weekdays and the winter season.
-For overnight connections, a cabin can be booked.
+A cabin can be booked for overnight connections.

 Review of Review of Viking XPRS